David73-Coloa/sfml_cube_rotation/README.md

+# Cube rotation
+This project was made by me using sfml, I learned very much from it.
+I started it on March 1th, and really liked doing this project.
+It uses:
+- Rotation Matrix (x,y)
+- Classes
+- Sfml lib

 # CMake SFML Project Template

 This repository template should allow for a fast and hassle-free kick start of your next SFML project using CMake.